 LinkedIn has one major advantage over other platforms – quality.
-Throughout the platform, you can find thought-provoking content from Influencers like Ryan Holmes, CEO of HootSuite, on how he transformed his company’s culture, Richard Branson, on his many ventures, and Caterina Fake, on why she is now starting a venture capital fund.
+Throughout the platform, you can find thought-provoking content from Influencers on how he transformed his company’s culture, Richard Branson, on his many ventures, and Caterina Fake, on why she is now starting a venture capital fund.

 They know that publishing on LinkedIn can help influence by:

 LinkedIn is now the place where thought leaders have intelligent conversations with other thought leaders, and since it’s public, the rest of LinkedIn can listen in and engage in the exchange.
 This capability makes it an effective PR tool for building C-Suite thought leadership, as well as a channel to increase your professional network and industry influence.

 Since commenting or liking a post is shared on your stream, as well as the original poster’s, comments and likes you post are seen beyond your connections with a larger LinkedIn community.

 Your participation in LinkedIn Groups, via posting blog or other brand content, as well as commenting and liking posts can also increase visibility for both you and your brand.

 The ultimate takeaway is that LinkedIn can help you build industry influence with influential people in your field or industry.
 Jim Rohn once said, “we are the average of the five people we spend the most time with.”